Poisonite/MakeMKV-Auto-Rip/README.md

    - Check that all paths in `config.yaml` exist and use forward slashes (/) for cross-platform compatibility
    - Ensure MakeMKV is properly installed

-2. **"Native optical drive addon failed to load" error**
+2. **"(Windows) Native optical drive addon failed to load" error**

    - This indicates a corrupted installation or missing native components
-   - Try reinstalling the application: `npm install`
+   - Try reinstalling the application: `npm install` - or building native addon from scratch `npm run build`
-   - Ensure you're running on a supported Windows version (Windows 10+)
+   - Ensure you're running on a supported Windows version (Windows 10+ officially tested - theoretically compatible back to ~Windows 2000)

 3. **Drive eject/load operations fail**

    - **Windows: Run as administrator** - Right-click terminal and "Run as administrator"
      - Windows drive operations require elevated privileges for DeviceIoControl API access
-   - macOS/Linux: Standard user privileges should work for most drives
+   - macOS/Linux: Standard user privileges should work for most drives (See Linux troubleshooting section above)
-   - Manual drive operation may be needed if software control isn't supported by hardware
+   - Manual drive operation may be needed if software control isn't supported by hardware (or hardware lacks the proper physical mechanism)

 4. **No discs detected**

    - Make sure discs are inserted and readable
-   - Try running MakeMKV GUI first to test disc compatibility
+   - Try running MakeMKV GUI to test disc compatibility

 5. **Drive loading issues**